 in 1896, who was looking for a "tough nut" to make sure his growing mining camp didn't get out of hand.
 However, after just six

 was no longer a need for the toughened

-lawman and Alvord moved on the Willcox.
+and Alvord moved on to Willcox.
 Little did Bravin know

 that the two would meet again under far different circumstances.